A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs

-In Fig. \ref{fig:ny}, we investigate the discretization error in the stochastic parameters $\mathbf{y}$.
-We fix the spatial mesh Level $5$, $\nu=4$ and set the TT approximation and KLE truncation thresholds to $10^{-6}$, varying the number of grid points in $\mathbf{y}$.
-We consider both the uniform grid, where the same $n_k=n$ is used for all components $y^k$, $k=1,\ldots,d$, as well as the anisotropic coarsening according to \eqref{eq:n_ani}, discussed above.
+In Fig.~\ref{fig:ny}, we investigate numerically the quadrature error due to collocation in the stochastic parameters $\mathbf{y}$.
+We fix the spatial mesh level at $4$ (i.e. $h=1/256$), let $\nu=3$ and set the TT approximation and KLE truncation thresholds to $\delta = 10^{-6}$, varying the numbers of grid points $n_1,\ldots,n_d$ in $\mathcal{Y}_n$.
+We consider both the uniform grid with $n_k=n$, for all $k=1,\ldots,d$, as well as the anisotropic coarsening strategy in \eqref{eq:n_ani}, discussed above.
+The total stochastic collocation error $\widehat \eps_{\text{SC}}$ is estimated by considering the relative error in the Frobenius-norm of the vector of moments \eqref{eq:QoI}:

+where the reference solution $Q_{\star}$ is computing using all the same model parameters except for a uniform collocation grid with $n=11$.
 We see that on average, the errors for the uniform and for the anisotropic grid are the same, while the CPU time for the uniform grid is significantly larger, and moreover, grows faster than linearly due to the growth of the TT ranks.
 In the anisotropic setup, the growth is perfectly linear in $n$.